 j.
 Madison Rink's photographic works were also included in a 2010 publication by Geoartist and paleontologist, Andrea Baucon.
 This pioneering book entitled “Geology and Art; an unorthodox perspective,” traces the history of Art and Geology beginning with the works of Leonardo da Vinci, up to and including contemporary international artists of the day. http://www.geologyinart.blogspot.com/

-Mary H. Dana Women Artists Series, Rutgers University.
+2006 Mary H. Dana Women Artists series and collection, Rutgers University.

-This work has exhibited in galleries across the U.S. and other photographic works included in a traveling group exhibit in Europe entitled "Climate Change."
+Exhibited in galleries across the U.S. and other photographic works included in a traveling group exhibit in Europe entitled "Climate Change."
 All images were photographed in several locations of the United States, including the Four Corners Region, many signature pieces from the twenty million years old Santa Monica Mountain range and Vasquez Rocks.
 Visit the Wilder Nightingale Fine Art Gallery when you come to Taos and view editions of this work.

 j.
 Madison Rink - a photograph blog: http://outsidernatureartphotography.blogspot.com/